virot/powershellYK/Docs/Commands/Connect-Yubikey.md

 ```

 ### -YubiKey
-Which yubikey to connect to
+Which YubiKey to connect to

 ```yaml
 Type: YubiKeyDevice